adlnet/xAPI-Spec/xAPI.md

 received attachment part based on their hash;
     * SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.

-__Note__: There is no requirement that Statement batches using the mime/multipart format contain attachments.
+__Note:__ There is no requirement that Statement batches using the mime/multipart format contain attachments.

 ###### Requirements for the client